sparktsang/wangfuk/EVIDENCE.md

 **🛡️ Pre-emptive Rebuttal:**

 **Anticipated Defense:**
-"I have never been charged with any crime.
-My brother's actions are his own.
-I served the estate as a volunteer advisor using my past experience as Chairman.
-I did not vote on the tender selection.
-The survey was a collective decision of the publicity group.
-Linking my family history to this fire is a smear."
+"My return to Hong Kong and the MC was for personal reasons and unrelated to the MBIS policy.
+I served as a volunteer advisor to help the estate navigate complex regulations.
+The timing is purely coincidental.
+There is no evidence linking my family history or my return date to any bid-rigging conspiracy."

 **The Logical Trap:**
-1.  **Influence vs. Vote:** In a boardroom, the person who *frames the question* (the survey) often controls the answer.
-You don't need a vote to rig an election; you just need to design the ballot.
-Chan's role in designing the "price anchor" survey was instrumental in selecting Will Power.
-2.  **The "Unexplained Wealth" Context:** While not convicted, the fact that he fled during an ICAC probe and held HK$10M in unexplained funds establishes a **risk profile**.
-A responsible MC should have been wary of such a background when appointing an advisor for a HK$330M project.
-3.  **The Pattern of "Coincidence":** It is a remarkable coincidence that the Advisor who favoured the "Low Price Consultant" happens to be the brother of a convicted corrupt official known for engineering bribes.
-In forensic accounting, such patterns are red flags, not accidents.
+1.  **Coincidence vs. Strategy:** While correlation is not causation, the timing is **strategically perfect**.
+Returning exactly when a policy creates a HK$100 billion market suggests foresight, not randomness.
+A sophisticated actor with his background would understand the lucrative implications of MBIS better than any layman.
+2.  **The "Volunteer" Paradox:** Why would someone with HK$10M (in 2001 money) and a history of fleeing corruption probes return to do tedious, unpaid "volunteer work" for a housing estate?
+Unless the "volunteer work" provided access to something valuable—like control over a HK$330M contract.
+3.  **The Pattern of Influence:** He wasn't just a passive advisor.
+He actively designed the **survey** that justified the low-bid consultant.
+He was present at every key tender meeting.
+His fingerprints are on the specific mechanisms (survey, scoring) used to rig the outcome.

 **📅 Timeline:**
 *   **2001-08-04:** Chan Kau-tai arrested; Chan Kau-keung flees to Mainland.
+*   **2012-06-30:** MBIS implementation.
 *   **2013-01-07:** Chan Kau-keung returns to Wang Fuk MC.
 *   **2015-06-25:** Becomes "Advisor."
 *   **July 2021:** Helps draft the survey favoring Will Power.